For information about undergraduate options click here.

 Students pursuing a master’s degree in Art Education take a series of courses that emphasize critical approaches to teaching art in multiple settings, the social context of art education in society, contemporary research in art education, and the integration of one’s artistic and teaching practices.

 EDSE 4100E: Curriculum and Assessment in Art Education

 This course introduces the historical, cultural, and social foundations of art education.
 Discussions about the nature of learning in the arts prepare students to develop their own arts curricula and embedded assessment strategies.
 Includes 30 hours of fieldwork.

 This arts-integrated course explores the role of identity, culture, and community in multiple arts settings with an emphasis on identity development, community building, and culturally relevant pedagogy.

-Art 5300E: Critical Perspectives in Art Education Students explore current research in art education and how it applies to their own work.
+ARTE 3100A: Critical Perspectives in Art Education Students explore current research in art education and how it applies to their own work.
 Discussions about the history, philosophy, and foundations of art education prepare students to participate in field-level advocacy.
 The class culminates in a self-directed research project.

 EDSE 0200I: Master’s Projects Students develop an independent master’s thesis project in conversation with classmates and faculty.